About Prattville

 Jail & Inmate Records

-The Autauga County Jail, also known as the Autauga Metro Jail, serves as the primary detention facility for individuals arrested throughout Autauga County.
+The Autauga County Jail, also known as the Autauga Metro Jail, is the primary detention facility For people arrested throughout Autauga County.
 Upon arrival, arrestees undergo a standard booking process that includes photographing, fingerprinting, and recording of personal information.
 Family members and legal representatives seeking to locate detained individuals can access inmate lookup services through the Sheriff's Office.
 Visitation at the facility follows strictly enforced rules, with specific hours and guidelines that must be observed.

 Arrest Records